PrintEmail

-Science, History and Geography in the Nelson Mandela Primary School are taught in English by international colleagues according to the Berlin State Curriculum.
-To that end we strive to guide our students as they discover, learn and grow.
-We attempt to achieve this goal by exposing our diverse student population to varied and thoughtfully planned content and methodology.
+Environmental Studies, Science, and Social Studies in the Nelson Mandela Primary School are taught in English by international colleagues according to the Berlin State Curriculum.
+We strive to guide our students as they discover, learn, and grow by exposing our diverse student population to varied and thoughtfully planned content and methodology.
 The end goal of the curriculum is to empower the students to be lifelong capable learners.

 Year 5